 - In a mixing bowl, cream together butter and sugar until light and fluffy.

-- Then, mix in egg, mill and vanilla.
+- Then, mix in egg, milk, vanilla and almond extracts.

 - In a separate bowl, whisk together the flour and baking powder.

 - Dump the dry mixture into the wet mixture and mix until it becomes lumpy.
 Then, use your hands to knead the dough into a ball.

 - Separate the dough into 3 or 4 portions and use gel colorings to color them.

 - Attach a disc of your choice to the cookie press.
 Fill the barrel with dough.

 - Press cookies onto a cookie tray that is NOT greased and that is NOT lined with parchment paper.